MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/mouseandkeyboard.md

 Blocks user mouse and keyboard input, so that the flow can perform mouse and keyboard actions without interference from the user

 > [!IMPORTANT]
 > Before using the **Block input** action, ensure that you have run Power Automate as administrator.
-Running Power Automate as administrator provides the appropriate rights for the action to work as expected.
+You can find more information regarding running Power Automate as administrator in [Run Power Automate with elevated rights](../how-to/run-as-administrator.md).

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|